-The Head is also supported by the nine Area Leads, each of whom will be a member of the Community Healthcare Organisation (CH0) Area Mental Health Management Team.
-In line with A Vision for Change the purpose of this post is to consult and present the views of service users, family members and carers through engagement and partnership and to influence decision making at Area Management level.
-The Area Lead will implement the development of structures that allow for the involvement of service users, family members and carers in the planning, design, implementation and evaluation of mental health services.
+The Head is also supported by local Area Leads, each of whom are members of the Community Healthcare Organisation (CH0) Area Mental Health Management Team.
+In line with A Vision for Change the purpose of these posts are to consult and present the views of service users, family members and carers through engagement and partnership and to influence decision making at Area Management level.
+The Area Leads implement the development of structures that allow for the involvement of service users, family members and carers in the planning, design, implementation and evaluation of mental health services.

 ||Donegal, Sligo, Leitrim, Cavan, Monaghan

 ||Limerick, Clare, North Tipperary

 ||Dublin North, Dublin North Central, Dublin North West

 This page was last updated 20th September 2019